Jaguars stun Cowboys while Brady blows big lead

 After the Minnesota Vikings' historic fightback on Saturday, the Jaguars and Bengals both added 17-point comebacks to mark the first time in league history three teams had overturned such a big deficit in the same week.

-Meanwhile the resurgent Detroit Lions won yet again and have a chance of a play-off spot.
+Meanwhile the resurgent Detroit Lions won yet again and have a chance of a play-off spot, as do the New York Giants after their important 20-12 victory against the Washington Commanders.

+The Giants' win handed Dallas a reprieve after their shock loss by sealing the Cowboys' place in the play-offs.

 Jaguars stun Cowboys, Chiefs escape in Houston